Kirsten Tan: Early life and education

 Tan was born in Singapore to Chinese-educated business parents who wanted her to study science or economics.
-A bilingual and voracious reader, as a child Tan read Charles Dickens alongside Jin Yong wuxia sword-fighting novels.
+As a bilingual child, Tan read Charles Dickens and wuxia (swordfighting) novels by Jin Yong.
 Of this period she has said: “Reading was my first escape, an immediate access to a larger world.”

 As a teenager at Dunman High and Victoria Junior College, Tan wrote short stories and poems, sometimes on toilet paper squares she would flush away.
-Tan says she was classified as “the oddball, the slacker".
+Tan said she was classified as “the oddball, the slacker".

-After obtaining her Bachelor's degree in English Literature at the National University of Singapore, Tan studied film production at Ngee Ann Polytechnic, where she would sneak into the restricted section of the film library to “steal” works by Agnès Varda and Wim Wenders.
+Tan studied English literature at the National University of Singapore.
+She then studied film production at Ngee Ann Polytechnic and New York University's Tisch School of the Arts.

-Korea and Thailand